Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Proof of the main results

 So by Theorem \ref{DUYBS} we know $\E$ admits an admissible Hermitian-Einstein metric.
-It is easy to see that $\Sing(\E)=\{Z_1, Z_2, \cdots, Z_{13}\}$, where $Z_1=[1:0:0:0]$ is a zero of $s$ with multiplicity 8, and locally around $Z_1$ the sheaf $\E$ is modeled exactly by Example 1; $Z_2=[0:0:1:0]$ is also a zero of $s$ with multiplicity 8, whose local model is more complicated; all the other $Z_i$'s are simple zeroes of $s$ locally around which $\E$ is homogeneous and is isomorphic to the pull-back of the tangent bundle of $\C\P^2$.
+By choosing local coordinate and doing direct computations, $\Sing(\E)=\{Z_1, Z_2, \cdots, Z_{13}\}$ which is set of zeroes of $s$, where $Z_1=[1:0:0:0]$ is a zero of $s$ with multiplicity 8, and locally around $Z_1$ the sheaf $\E$ is modeled exactly by Example 1; $Z_2=[0:0:1:0]$ is also a zero of $s$ with multiplicity 8, whose local model is more complicated; all the other $Z_i$'s are simple zeroes of $s$ locally around which $\E$ is homogeneous and is isomorphic to the pull-back of the tangent bundle of $\C\P^2$.
 So using our results in this paper we know the tangent cones of the admissible Hermitian-Yang-Mills connection at $Z_i$ for $i\neq 2$.
+Indeed, we take $Z_1$ for example.
+Near $Z_1$, one can choose local coordinate given by $(\tau_1, \tau_2, \tau_3)=(\frac{z_1}{z_0}, \frac{z_2}{z_0}, \frac{z_3}{z_0})$ and $\frac{1}{z^3_0}$ to be a trivialization for $\O(3)$.
+In particular, near $Z_1$, $\E$ is modelled as follows